Is Spain safe?

-Spain, like most countries in Europe, is extremely safe and welcoming, every year millions of people visit and enjoy the country incident-free.
+Spain, like most countries in Europe, is extremely safe and welcoming, every year millions of people visit and enjoy the country incident-free, especially in summer when it’s warm and pleasant weather in Spain.
 However, there are a few things you should always keep in mind.

-In recent years, there have been increased calls for Catalonia to become independent from Spain, which has resulted in several demonstrations in Barcelona.
-Tourists or foreigners however, have never been targeted, and it is more than likely that you will not encounter one at all.
+In recent years, there have been some demonstrations in Barcelona due to internal affairs, however, tourists or foreigners however, have never been targeted.
+In fact, it is unlikely that you will encounter any disturbances while exploring Spain’s attractions.
 Our team is always available to guide you and ensure that your trip is safe and seamless.
-We also recommend that you remain vigilant and avoid areas where the demonstrations are taking place.
+It is also important that you remain vigilant and avoid areas where any demonstrations may be taking place.

 Safety in Spain